 Preparing for retirement can be a complicated business -- even for great investors -- if you don't put together a proper plan.
 Running the numbers and experimenting with different withdrawal scenarios will take the guesswork out of your future and help you avoid that dangerous scenario where you run out of cash.

 No matter how complicated it gets, always remember that you are the best manager of your own money.
 You have your own best interests at heart, you won't charge yourself fees, and you're willing to devote every minute of your time to your future.
-Those plain facts put you ahead of most "professional" money managers from the get-go.
+These put you ahead of most "professional" money managers from the get-go.

 But even the most Foolish Fools need some retirement help, which is why we keep former Wall Street financial planner Robert Brokamp around.
-To get started building a financial plan, try a 30-day free trial to Robert's Motley Fool Rule Your Retirement newsletter.
-You'll enjoy access to all back issues, interviews with expert money managers, retirement calculators (including one for withdrawal rates), how-to guides, and the Fool's dedicated discussion boards.
+To start building your financial plan, try a 30-day free pass to Robert's Motley Fool Rule Your Retirement newsletter service.
+You'll enjoy access to all back issues (including the special two-year anniversary issue), interviews with expert money managers, retirement calculators (including one for withdrawal rates), how-to guides, and the Fool's dedicated discussion boards.
 Click here to learn more.
 There is no obligation to subscribe.

-This article was originally published on June 30, 2005.
+This article was originally published June 30, 2005.
 It has been updated.